thadk/puz/README.md

 A html challenge for interview candidates.

-  Using: CSS and jQuery
+Using: CSS and jQuery.

 No Backbone, No other plugins or libs.
 (In our real code we strongly believe in working with Backbone, but for this challenge we want to test your foundation in JS / jQuery)

 Only add code to main.css, index.html, and main.js